Hwang-seongmin/computer_graphics/README.md

 # Computer Graphics (OpenGL)

 ## Credits
-- This material was used in Ajou University Computer Graphics class.
+- This material was used in OO University Computer Graphics class.
 Therefore, the authority of the data belongs to Professor Hyun-Jun Shin and Seong-Min Hwang.

 ## Description
 - Implemented 3D Viewing, Phong Shading, Texture Mapping, Bump Mapping, and Shadow Mapping.